sigmasoldi3r/cc-scripts/README.md

 let super_lib = require("pastebin:iex4Tgeb");
 ```

-But I advise to use only `grab` function, as it is more clear.
+But I advise to use only `grab` function, as it is more clear that your code depends on
+_Grabby_ to run properly.

 ## Compiled sources